Glitched/homebrew-tap/README.md

 # homebrew-tap
-A homebrew tap to install my proejcts
+A homebrew tap to install my projects.
+Nothing really to see here.